khalmam/LittleLemon/README.md

 This project was built by Ibrahim Imam as part of Meta's Backend Developer Capstone Project.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the - [LICENSE](#LICENSE) file for details.